 What are the types of structured data for Google search results?

-If you decide to use structured data, you can access a variety of types, including:
+If you decide to use it, you can access a variety of types, including:

 - Corporate contact